 Matrixyl3000 is an invented, trademarked word used to describe a compound that is supposed to stimulate the skin to increase its production of collagen, one of the main proteins in the skin.
 The scientific name for this ingredient is “matrikines.”

 Basically, matrikines are small chains of amino acid peptides (proteins).
 These small peptides act like growth factors seem to play a role in cell division.
 In anti-aging creams like Hydroxatone, the hope is that Matrixyl3000 tells the skin to make more collagen and elastin, in essence helping to rejuvenate the skin.

-Its rare to see companies call attention to the botox-like effects of argireline.
-I wonder if this may be because botox is an FDA regulated drug?
+It's rare to see companies call attention to the Botox-like effects of Argireline.
+I wonder if this is because botox is an FDA-regulated drug?

 The 3 key ingredients in Hydroxatone can also be found in other products.
 For example, here is a product that has the same ingredients.

 The Hydroxatone website also claims that the AM/PM anti-wrinkle cream can provide defense against the sun.
 The sunscreen ingredients they listed are:

 - Octinoxate (7.5%)

 It's worth noting that Cetaphil facial moisturizer has an SPF of 50 —and only costs about $15.
 That's a LOT less than Hydroxatone.

 While the AM/PM cream itself doesn't seem to have clinical research, the ingredients seem logical for anti-wrinkle cream.
 The AM/PM Anti-Wrinkle Complex does have a “clinical results” page but does not list any research there.
 Rather this page contains two sets of before and after pictures along with some very vague statistics that say: